 To keep it simple, I’ll focus on the manufacturer.
-But, really, what I feel their number one challenge is is influence.
+But, really, what I feel their number one challenge is influence.
 The manufacturer doesn’t have access to the person sitting across the kitchen table, thinking about, for example, purchasing an HVAC unit.
 Who they’re talking to is the contractor or the installer.
 So that person really has the most influence over the sale.
-So the manufacturers dilemma is, “I don’t know that contractor, I don’t know that end user.
+So the manufacturers' dilemma is, “I don’t know that contractor, I don’t know that end-user.
 But I want to get to them.
-So can we put an incentive program in place for the contractor to influence their recommendation to the end user, to the person sitting across from them at the kitchen table?”
+So can we put an incentive program in place for the contractor to influence their recommendation to the end-user, to the person sitting across from them at the kitchen table?”

-And ultimately the manufacturer – the benefit to them – is they’re going to get this data, which is really the holy grail to marketers: to have this end user data so that now I can send a lifetime of communications to the end user about new products, understanding more about their preferences and habits, and really become a smarter, more effective marketer.
-So that number one challenge is really influence and getting access to that end user.
+And ultimately the manufacturer – the benefit to them – is they’re going to get this data, which is really the holy grail to marketers: to have this end-user data so that now I can send a lifetime of communications to the end-user about new products, understanding more about their preferences and habits, and really become a smarter, more effective marketer.
+So that number one challenge is really influencing and getting access to that end user.

 B2B Loyalty Program Best Practices: Technology & Gamification

 Alex: How would you say that challenge has evolved as technology has increased, and data mining, and tracking of behavior, and all these aspects have taken a bigger role in a lot of areas of business?
 How has that affected channel sales particularly?